Algorithmic Trading Signals Tutorial

 • Time Series Analysis

-• Market Sentiment Measures (data mining metrics of positivity/negativity of the language used in particular entities or events)
+• Market Sentiment Measures: Data mining of positive/negative language used in relation to specific entities or events

 • Historical Back-Testing

-• Monte-Carlo Simulation (using random sampling to solve deterministic problems)
+• Monte Carlo Simulation: Applying random sampling to solve deterministic problems

-• Hamilton–Jacobi–Bellman (HJB) Equation (central to optimal control theory)
+• Hamilton–Jacobi–Bellman (HJB) Equation: A core element in optimal control theory

-• Sharpe/Sortino Ratios (differentiate harmful volatility from overall volatility by using the downside deviation or else the asset's standard deviation of negative asset returns)
+• Sharpe/Sortino Ratios: Metrics that distinguish harmful volatility from total volatility by focusing on downside deviation (i.e., the standard deviation of negative returns)

 Algorithmic Strategies